-AG seeks delay in releasing Breonna Taylor grand jury files
+Secret grand jury files in Breonna Taylor case to be public

-Attorney General Daniel Cameron’s office filed a motion Wednesday morning asking for a week’s delay to enable the redaction of names and personal information.
-A court in Louisville had been expected to release the audio recordings on Wednesday.
+LOUISVILLE, Ky.
+(AP) - The workings of a Kentucky grand jury that brought no charges against police in the fatal shooting of Breonna Taylor are set to be opened, upending a long tradition of keeping those proceedings secret.

-The filing said the delay is necessary “in the interest of protection of witnesses, and in particular private citizens named in the recordings.”
+A court in Louisville is expected to release a record of last week’s grand jury proceedings on Wednesday.

-Cameron acknowledged this week that his recommendation to the grand jury was that only one of the officers be indicted, and only for the wanton endangerment of Taylor’s neighbors.
+Kentucky Attorney General Daniel Cameron acknowledged this week that his recommendation to the grand jury was that only one of the officers be indicted, and only for the wanton endangerment of Taylor’s neighbors.

 Cameron, a Republican protege of Senate Majority Leader Mitch McConnell and the state’s first African American attorney general, has been criticized since announcing the grand jury’s indictment for not seeking charges against the officers for killing Taylor.
 Cameron said the other two officers who fired their guns were justified because Taylor’s boyfriend had fired at them first.